mr467/ml1/README.md

 Initial setup: 30.09.2022

 Updates:
-5.10.2022: Added data set to import with data about employment status, joined monthly suicide data with bancrupcy data.
+5.10.2022: Added data set to import with data about employment status, joined monthly suicide data with bankruptcy data.